SWP Documentation & Guides

 404Not FoundInvalid document_id or proof_hash

-429Rate LimitedExceeded per-minute or daily request quota
+429Rate LimitedExceeded per-minute or rolling 12h request quota

 500Server ErrorInternal processing error (contact support)